moussetc/mattermost-plugin-giphy/README.md

 ### The picture doesn't load
 - Your client (web client, desktop client, etc.) might be behind a proxy that blocks GIPHY, Tenor or Gfycat.
 Solution: activate the Mattermost [image proxy](https://docs.mattermost.com/administration/image-proxy.html).
+- If the Display Mode configured is "Collapsable Image Preview", then the link previews option must be configured in the System Console (> Posts > Enable Link Previews).
+Do note that user can also change this option in their Account Settings.

 ### There are no buttons on the shuffle message
 - Check your Mattermost version with the compatibility list at the top of this page.